 • Privacy and content Policy

+The ‘About Page’ is where people can learn a little bit about you, it makes your blog more personal and less of a ‘factory of information’, let your readers know that they can reach out.
 I suggest searching some blogs or websites in the same or similar niche as you and see how they have set up their pages; draw inspiration from well run and successful blogs to understand how to run yours.
 I do this all the time!
 Looking at how I can improve my website and easy use to navigation for readers.

+When your blog is running you will want to know how it is going, how many readers are you getting a month and where are they coming from?
 Set yourself up with Google Search Console and Google Analytics, these will help you understand how much traffic your getting, where it’s coming from and your most popular posts.
 These can easily be linked to your website you just need to follow the instructions with each one.

 Similar Posts